yongzhiyang2012/WGDdetector/README.md

 * mafft

 ## Pipline install
-This pipline is a series perl scripts, you can just replace those scripts' header with the right perl path
+This pipline is a series perl scripts, you can just replace those scripts' header with the right perl path.
 ```
 cd WGDdetector_path
 perl setup.pl